 Aside from Vince Lombardi and possibly Paul Brown, Tom Landry was the greatest NFL coach of all time.
 In terms of the pure science of Xs and Os, I believe he was the most innovative in history.

 I remember that Landry used to have his own TV show in Dallas.
 It was seeming dull on the surface, but it was also incredible — that is, if you were really into football.
 He would sit with a film projector every week and run the previous game’s plays over and over again, showing the intricacies of his offensive and defensive schemes with a pointer.
 It was like getting a free football clinic.
 Of course, you’d never see an NFL coach doing that today.

 THE MODEL FOR NFL OWNERSHIP

 Jerry Jones bought the Dallas Cowboys in early 1989 from a piece of shit named Bum Bright, a crusty old Dallas banker.
-A truly horrible man.
+A horrible man.

 Before that, Clint Murchison had been the owner for nearly three decades.
-But he was forced to sell the team in the late 1980’s.
+But he was forced to sell the team in the late 1980s.
 What a prince of a man Murchison was.
 No one remembers this story.
-When everyone is Dallas was screaming for Landry to be fired after the 1964 season, following his fifth losing season in a row, Murchison did the unimaginable.
+When everyone in Dallas was screaming for Landry to be fired after the 1964 season, following his fifth losing season in a row, Murchison did the unimaginable.
 I mean, the UN-FUCKING-THINKABLE.

 He signed Landry to a ten-year contract.
 TEN YEARS!